 Description Impact How we are managing the risk As we prepare for growth in the market, Urenco has embarked on a number of complex projects.
 Failure to manage the programme or individual projects could result in design, construction or technological challenges, which might delay the programme and result in cost overrun or inability to fulfil customer obligations.
 We have upscaled our control frameworks and adapted our management structure to improve decision making and project prioritisation Our recruitment strategy and drive is well underway.
-We utilise work packages with engineering companies and contractor supplidenti 5 year • We ar Procu Mana expar UK ar increa chain • We ha Gove fuels: supplied worker providers.
-We have identified the roles needed to support our 5 year work force plan We are working closely with our Engineering, Procurement and Construction Management (EPCM) partner as we look to expand our Tails Management Facility in the UK and position ourselves more widely to increase capacity in the nuclear fuel supply chain We are carefully managing supply and demand, acquiring more UF 6 and borrowing material where necessary to deliver increased customer requirements
+We utilise work packages with engineering companies and contractor supplied worker providers.
+We have identified the roles needed to support our 5 year work force plan We are working closely with our Engineering, Procurement and Construction Management (EPCM) partner as we look to expand our Tails Management Facility in the UK and position ourselves more widely to increase capacity in the nuclear fuel supply chain We have been awarded £196m by the UK Government to build Europe's first advanced fuels facility at our Capenhurst enrichment site to deliver High Assay Low Enriched Uranium (HALEU) We are carefully managing supply and demand, acquiring more UF 6 and borrowing material where necessary to deliver increased customer requirements